Multimodal LLM-based Query Paraphrasing for Video Search: Experiments

-We also analyze to what extent U3TSearch improves state-of-the-art methods for their bad-performing queries (i.e., those with xinfAP $\leq 0.1$).
-Specifically, LAFF \cite{LAFF}, RIVRL \cite{RIVRL}, and the improved ITV \cite{improvedITV} have 78, 103, and 58 bad-performing queries, respectively, and U3TSearch has improvements on 80.77\%, 86.4\%, 51.72\% of them, respectively.
-U3TSearch also has a higher top-1 performance than the TRECVid top-1 results on all query sets except tv22.
+Table \ref{tab:tenSearch_avs_comparison} lists the comparison results.
+GenSearch (built upon the improved ITV model) outperforms all existing methods by a large margin on all query sets except tv16 and tv20.
+Specifically, it shows better performances on 165, 181, and 128 out of 210 test queries in the comparisons with three state-of-the-art methods, LAFF \cite{LAFF}, RIVRL \cite{RIVRL}, and the improved ITV \cite{improvedITV}, respectively.
+Consistent improvement is also observed when comparing GenSearch (built upon the BLIP-2 model) with BLIP-2 with a mean xinfAP of 14.23\% across query sets.
+We found that GenSearch improves state-of-the-art methods on their bad-performing queries (i.e., those with xinfAP $\leq 0.1$).
+Specifically, LAFF \cite{LAFF}, RIVRL \cite{RIVRL}, and the improved ITV \cite{improvedITV} have 78, 103, and 58 bad-performing queries, respectively, and GenSearch has improvements on 80.77\%, 86.4\%, 51.72\% of them, respectively.
+Moreover, GenSearch boosts the improved ITV, which has the same training set and concept bank, on OOV queries by 14.21\%.
+For example, for the query-679 \textit{Find shots of a ladder with less than 6 steps}, where the concept \textit{less than 6 steps} is not in the vocabulary, GenSearch outperforms the improved ITV by 48.84\% through text-to-visual transformation.
+GenSearch also has a higher performance than the TRECVid top-1 results on all query sets except tv22.
 The TRECVid top results usually use various models in the ensemble to boost the retrieval performance.
-For example, the top-1 solution on the tv22 query set combined the results of more than 100 rank lists from five models.\footnote{ We have also verified U3TSearch using BLIP-2 \cite{BLIP2} as a search engine.
-Significant boosts are also obtained compared to the original BLIP-2 \cite{BLIP2}.} Randomization test \cite{randomization_test} shows that U3TSearch built atop the improved ITV significantly outperforms all the compared methods with $p$-value $\leq$ 0.01.
+For example, the top-1 solution on the tv22 query set combined the results of more than 100 rank lists from five models.
+Randomization test \cite{randomization_test} shows that GenSearch built on top of the improved ITV significantly outperforms all the compared methods with $p$-value $\leq$ 0.01.